Zernez/DPS_LeaderElection_K8s/README.md

 --Attention!!!!!!!!!!!!!!!!!
 Host 0 is in development and is not running!!!!!!!
 The only two available is Host 1 and Host 2

+# --02/03 Update!
+Now there are setted enviroment variable that is used for setting every container, and with this we can use main_server.py and bully_logic.py for every container.
+The main files bully_logic_0.py to be refined and main_server_0.py to be finished.